 For those employers whose state specific First Reports of Injury (FROI's) do not qualify as "equivalents" of the Form 301, the capability to complete the OSHA Form 301 is included.
 In order for form 301 to be an "equivalent", the FROI must have all of the same fields as a Form 301.
 Once an entry has been made onto the OSHA 300 Log, a simple click opens the screen containing an html version of the Form 301 with the data from the 300 Log entry, including the OSHA Case number assigned automatically pre-filling to the form.
 In a matter of a few minutes, the Form 301 is completed, stored, and may be printed.
 If you need to update the form at a future date due to a change in the claim status, the form is quickly accessible and may be changed, re-printed, and saved on demand.
 This eliminates the frustration users generally experience when fumbling with hand written forms and paper files.
 It reduces the input process into a single elegantly designed input screen that virtually eliminates the possibility of error.
 Users of any computer skill level can operate the program easily and efficiently.

-To operate osha300online, the employer only requires access to the Internet, and a copy of the free Adobe Reader TM.
+To operate osha300online, the employer or sponsor only requires access to the Internet, and a copy of the free Adobe Reader TM.
 There is no additional software to install.
 All forms used in the program have been specifically approved by OSHA, meet their stringent requirements for accuracy and readability, and may be printed on any printer.
 The site may be accessed at any time from anywhere in the world via the internet.